Wildlife

 Western Threadsnake, Leptotyphlops humilis.
 Photo: kristen163, iNaturalist, CC0.

 Primarily nocturnal and crepuscular; spends most of its life underground.
 Forages underground for ants, termites, centipedes, spiders, and other small invertebrates.
-Even nonvenomous snakes are best left where they are.

 Key detailWhat to look for